 - Phidippus whitmani

-They share a common feature highlighted in the picture, four eyes across the forehead.
-Zebra Jumpers, for example, can be found on the sides of many residential buildings.
+They share a common feature highlighted in the top picture, four eyes across the forehead.
+Finding jumping spiders around the home is fairly easy.
+They are not shy and they tend to hang out on bushes and shrubs in eye sight.
+Actually, one need go no further to than out the door to find a jumping spider.
+Zebra Jumpers, like the one in the picture, for example, can be found on the sides of many residential buildings.

 Two different field identification clues help to identify wolf spiders.
 The picture shows a typical wolf spider with brown or muted color body.
 This acts as camouflage for the mostly terestrial spider as it hunts prey.

 The wolf spider eye pattern is always the four eyes across at the bottom with two addition rows of two eyes atop.
 Female wolf spiders also carry their egg sac on the back of the abdomen.